 Contact OSC Help for getting access to FLUENT if you are a commercial user.

-When you log into owens.osc.edu you are actually logged into a Linux box referred to as the login node.
+to load FLUENT version 17.2 on Cardinal.
+When you log into cardinal.osc.edu you are actually logged into a Linux box referred to as the login node.
 To gain access to the multiple processors in the computing environment, you must submit your FLUENT analysis to the batch system for execution.
 Batch jobs can request multiple nodes/cores and compute time up to the limits of the OSC systems.
-Refer to Queues and Reservations and Batch Limit Rules for more info.
+Refer to Batch Limit Rules for more info.
 Batch jobs run on the compute nodes of the system and not on the login node.
 It is desirable for big problems since more resources can be used.

 Interactive mode is similar to running FLUENT on a desktop machine in that the graphical user interface will be sent from OSC and displayed on the local machine.
 Interactive jobs are run on compute nodes of the cluster, by turning on X11 forwarding.
 The intention is that users can run FLUENT interactively for the purpose of building their model and preparing their input file.
 Once developed this input file can then be run in non-interactive batch mode.